seriouslysean/transcript-recombobulator/docs/README.md

 The `--timestamped` option is a boolean flag that controls whether timestamps are included in the output.
 When enabled (default), timestamps are included.
 When disabled, timestamps are omitted from the output.

+### `--chunks`

+The `--chunks` option specifies the number of parts to split the combined transcript into.
+When set to `1` (default), no splitting occurs.
+When set to a value greater than `1`, the combined transcript is divided into the specified number of parts, with each part saved as a separate file.

 ## Examples

 - [DM Transcript](../tmp/dm-transcript.vtt)